jdi-docs/jdi-light/source/includes/_introduction.md

     @Css("#passport-number") TextField passportNumber;
     @Css("#submit-button") Button submitButton;
 }
-//If the smart locator rule is id WebSettings.SMART_SEARCH_LOCATORS = asList("#%s");
+//If the smart locator rule is 'id' WebSettings.SMART_SEARCH_LOCATORS = asList("#%s");
-//and convertation rule is hyphen to java name WebSettings.SMART_SEARCH_NAME = StringUtils::splitHyphen;
+//and the convertation rule is 'hyphen to java name';
+WebSettings.SMART_SEARCH_NAME = StringUtils::splitHyphen;
 //So you can write
 public class UserCard extends Form<User> {